MusicMoves: Feldenkrais for Musicians Sessions and Workshops

 Whether that’s a Strad or a factory violin is up to how you use what you have!

 All of our technique is about how we move ourselves: but the end result is sound.
 Everything after being able to play is varying levels of refinement.

 If we improve how we’re moving, supporting and creating the movements we need to play; the end result also improves.
 Everything we do sounds, and has an impact on how feels to make music.

-- How your whole body supports your technique.
-You are your primary instrument.
+- How your whole body can support your technique

-- How work with your body not against it.
+- Working with your body not against it.

-- learn new options for greater freedom of movement
+- Learning new options for greater freedom of movement.

 Who are these workshops for?